What are Blameless Retrospectives? How Do You Run Them?

 Ask the What, How, and Why Questions

-The why questions allow you to understand better the systemic causes of the incident.
-By understanding why someone did something that was mistaken, you’ll find out what information they lacked or what safeguards should have been in place.
+Once the what and how are understood, the why questions should be left as follow-ups.
+This allows for a better understanding of the systemic causes of the incident.
+By understanding why someone did something mistaken, the information they lacked or what safeguards should have been in place are revealed.

 Avoid the Who Questions

-Blameful culture focuses so much on people that learning how the incident occurred and how to stop it from happening again is often lost in the mayhem.
-Neither one of the questions require blaming someone or pointing fingers.
+Blameful culture focuses so much on people that learning how the incident occurred and how to stop it from happening is often lost in the blame mayhem.
+Neither one of these questions requires blaming someone or pointing fingers.
+How describes the events and clarifies important technical details.

 Incident retrospectives generally involve two major components: a retrospective document and a meeting reviewing the document.